 This is a question I’m often asked which is almost impossible to answer because there are so many variables involved.
-The answer depends upon the nature and depth of issues being explored, the goals of my clients, the strengths and limitations of my clients and how much work my clients do outside of session.
+The answer depends upon the nature and depth of issues being explored, client goals, the strengths and limitations of clients and how much work is done outside of session.
 For example, if a client is wanting to address long standing patterns dating years back and their goals are a to undergo significant personal change and they have a lot of fear and insecurity and don’t put much energy into change, then counseling could feasibly take a very long time.
 If, on the other hand, someone has the same situation but works very hard towards change, they would be in therapy for a much shorter time.
 Different yet, if a person is addressing a specific relational issue (say an interpersonal issue with a co-worker) that doesn’t involve ingrained and patterned ways of responding and thinking and they put a lot of effort into resolving the issue, they could feasibly be in counseling for a very, very short period of time!

 There is often a difference in duration between individual counseling and couples counseling.
 The course of counseling is usually shorter for couples as compared to individuals.
 This is because the goals of couples are usually very specific, whereas the goals of many individuals are often broader.
 Whether seeking individual counseling or couples counseling, my clients are usually the best judge and know when to keep going and when to stop.
 It’s most always apparent to both of us!
 I encourage my clients to trust their intuition… they know when they have made significant inroads towards desired change.
 And, I will see that change echoed throughout session in various ways.

 Couples counseling is a tool for healing and maintenance and can be effective at any stage in a relationship.
-Many couples come into counseling when they have exhausted all other options, but it’s a great resource to use when you are just beginning to see problems.
+I have worked with many couples by way of video counseling and my clients and I have been very satisfied with the process.
+Many couples seek counseling when they have exhausted all other options, but it’s a great resource to use when problems are beginning to surface.
 If a couple can gather tools to navigate disagreement when conflict is low, larger problems are often prevented because they have the needed skills to use in the face of future challenges.
 Disagreement is inevitable, but conflict is optional.
-Call me to get in touch with a San Diego therapist at (619) 318-1901.

 While I definitely have suggestions regarding how often I think someone should have counseling sessions, the decision is ultimately up to each client.